Key Takeaways

 Why More California Landlords Are Self-Managing

 The question isn’t whether you can self-manage.
-It’s whether the work a property manager does is something the right tools and systems can handle for you.
+It’s whether the right tools and systems can make self-managing feel organized and sustainable.
 In most cases, the answer is yes.

 This guide covers everything you need to self-manage rental properties in California — from the legal requirements to the daily operations — so you can keep more of your rental income without losing your evenings.